 After you've reported a crime, the police will decide if they can investigate the case.

-Investigations are when the police take witness statements and gather evidence to try and establish the facts of a crime and charge a suspect.
-They can take a long time and some crimes are never solved.
+Investigations are when the police take witness statements and gather all the evidence to try and establish the facts of a crime and charge a suspect.
+This can take a long time, for example when forensic examinations or cybercrime enquiries are involved.
+Some crimes are never detected or solved.

 While the police are investigating what happened, you might not hear anything for a while.
 As a victim or witness, you should be kept informed about the investigation and there are lots of organisations that can give you support if you feel you need it.